FREQUENTLY ASKED QUESTIONS

 Federal grant funding introduces a range of management, compliance, and reporting obstacles, especially for entities with limited administrative capacity and/or experience with federal funding.
 This can cause organizations to forgo federal grant opportunities or to be deemed ineligible or ill-prepared during a review by federal agencies, resulting in missed awards.

-To help address this, FRLF grantees receive a one-on-one Federal Funding Readiness Assessment accompanied by tailored compliance support (such as: help with tracking restricted grants; managing and tracking direct and indirect costs; complying with Uniform Administrative Requirements; and preparing for audit requirements).
+To help address this, FRLF grantees receive a one-on-one Federal Funding Readiness Assessment and can request tailored compliance support (such as: help with tracking restricted grants; managing and tracking direct and indirect costs; complying with Uniform Administrative Requirements; and preparing for audit requirements).

 How do potential grantees learn about this resource?